 Assessor's Office > Open Book and Board of Review

-If you discussed your assessment with the assessor and do not agree with the determination, you may appeal your assessment to the Board of Review.
-If you wish to appeal your assessment, you will need to file a written or oral intent to object with the city clerk at least 48 hours before the opening of the Board of Review.
-In addition, you must complete an approved objection form and file it with the clerk of the Board of Review prior to or within the first two hours of the Board's first scheduled meeting.
-Objection forms are available from the city clerk’s office.
+If you discussed your assessment with the Assessor and do not agree with the determination, you may appeal your assessment to the Board of Review.
+If you wish to appeal your assessment, you will need to file a written or oral intent to object with the City Clerk at least 48 hours before the start of the Board of Review.
+In addition, you must complete an approve objection form and file it with the City Clerk (715-421-8200 or email firstname.lastname@example.org) prior to or within the first two hours of the Board's first scheduled meeting.

 PA-115A Objection Form for Real Property Assessment [PDF]

 PA-115B Objection Form for Personal Property Assessment [PDF]

 The Board of Review process operates like a court.
 Their function is not one of valuation, but of deciding the validity of facts presented orally before them.
 You or your representative may testify concerning your assessment objection.
 You must prove that your property is not equally assessed when compared to the general level of assessment within your tax district.

 Additional information for property owners can be found here: Guide for Property Owners [PDF]